JC115-sketch/JC115-sketch.github.io/index.md

-# Jacob Carella - My Blog

-Hello!
-This is my very first post on my own technical blog.
+---
+layout: home
+title: Home
+---

+# Welcome

+— welcome to my blog.

-I’ll be writing about my projects, opinions, notes, and walkthroughs.
+Here I write about all of my projects, opinions, etc..

+Check out my [latest posts](/blog) or visit the [About](/about) page to learn more about me.